CorinaCaraconcea/diversity_study/README.md

 # diversity_study

-This repository is used to study benchmark state-of-the-art intrinsic motivation methods for exploration in RL.
-This repository also introduces two novel trajectory-based intrinsic motivation methods, Trajectory Window Count and Trajectory RND.
+This repository is used to study benchmark state-of-the-art intrinsic motivation methods for exploration in RL such as State Count, Random Network Distillation (RND), and Diversity is all you Need (DIAYN).
+This repository introduces two novel trajectory-based intrinsic motivation methods, Trajectory Window Count and Trajectory RND.

 ## Installation